 Kortright Centre near Toronto is covered by woodland and pristine hiking trails

-The Kortright Centre for Conservation is located just one hour from Toronto in Vaughan.
-It's home to a beautiful pine forest with breathtaking nature trails and lookouts throughout its 800 acres.
+The Kortright Centre for Conservation in Vaughan is home to a beautiful pine forest with breathtaking nature trails and lookouts throughout its 800 acres.

 There are eight different year-round trails throughout the area all under two kilometres in length and varying in difficulty from easy to moderate.